 Companies that want to grow responsibly and sustainably must recognize that sustainable business practices and social responsibility must be an integral part of their corporate strategy.

 This is because by incorporating ESG factors into corporate decision-making processes, organizations tend to be better prepared for environmental and social risks and better able to build long-term trust with shareholders and other stakeholders.
-DFurthermore, social responsibility can promote the positive image of the organization, while good
+DFurthermore, social responsibility can promote the positive image of the organization, while good Governance can strengthen transparency and accountability.

 In addition, long-term risks can be minimized by taking ESG factors into account.
 By focusing on other environmental aspects, efficiency can be increased, costs can be reduced and positive environmental effects can be achieved at the same time.